charmed-kubernetes/bundle/fragments/k8s/core/README.md

    will need to download and install them manually.
-For example, if kubernetes-master is missing its resources, download them from the resources section of the sidebar [here](https://jujucharms.com/u/containers/kubernetes-master/) and install them by running
+For example, if kubernetes-master is missing its resources, download them from the resources section of the sidebar [here](https://jujucharms.com/u/containers/kubernetes-master/) and install them by running, for example:

-   `juju attach kubernetes-master kubernetes=/path/to/resource`.
+   `juju attach kubernetes-master kube-apiserver=/path/to/snap`.

-   You can find the resources for CDK Core charms here:
+   You can find resources for the kubernetes-core charms here:

    - [kubernetes-master](https://jujucharms.com/u/containers/kubernetes-master/)
    - [kubernetes-worker](https://jujucharms.com/u/containers/kubernetes-worker/)